The Hawthorne Effect: How Observation Helps You Maintain A Habit Change

 - Add public accountability so people expect you to follow through.

-Since you now know that your performance improves when you're being observed, it only makes sense to purposefully add some some form of public disclosure to every habit you develop.
+Since you now know that your performance improves when you're being observed, it only makes sense to purposefully add some form of public disclosure to every habit you develop.

 Now it's time to take action.